Formulating the Idea

 In startups, a good team can take an average idea and make it good, and they can take a good idea and make it great!
 Give that idea a haircut!
 The great teams are experts at that.

 When building a team, I look at both the individuals, the team dynamics, the culture I’m trying to instill, and the situation at hand.
 This is critical for a successful startup strategy.
+Some people decide to strengthen their team with team-building activities.
+I had a friend and their team go to The Escapement Margate and found it useful to streamline their communication when it came back to work.

 I work to hire the best and brightest people we can attract and afford that are specialists in their discipline.
 In early stage company, everyone needs to play a critical role, and, in most cases, individuals need to play multiple critical roles.